Agra Uttar Pradesh, India Travel Guide

 Where to find: Panchhi Petha stores are ubiquitous in Agra, with multiple branches across the city.
 They are the most well-known and reputable producers.

 These classic dishes feature rich flavors.
 Mughlai Paratha is a flaky flatbread.
-Chicken/Mutton Kohrma has meat made in a creamy, aromatic gravy.
+Chicken/Mutton Kohrma has meat cooked in a creamy, aromatic gravy.
 Dal Makhani is a hearty, slow-cooked black lentil dish.
 Biryani is a fragrant rice dish with animal protein or vegetables.

 Indian beer brands like Kingfisher are widely available.
 Local spirits are also common.
-Alcohol is available in licensed hotels and restaurants, but may not be served in all eateries, especially smaller local ones.
+Alcohol is available in licensed hotels and restaurants, but may not be served in all eateries, especially small local ones.
 Iconic desserts include Petha, Gajak, and Soan Papdi.

 For upscale culinary experiences.

-Comfortable dining with diverse menus.
+Comfortable dining with various menus.

-Local flavors and immersive culinary experiences.
+Regional tastes and immersive culinary experiences.

 Some standalone restaurants in the Fatehabad Road area also present international menus.